persist-lab02/persist-lab02.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to Persist Lab!!!"
+title: "Welcome to Persist Lab!"
 excerpt: "About me"
 author_profile: true
 redirect_from: